DeeboyEdx/speech2input/README.md

 # VOICE-TO-TYPE

-Use your smart home device to command or dictate to you Windows computer.
+Use your smart home device to command or dictate to your Windows computer.

 ## Demo Video